-This writing business can be a lonely endeavour.
+This writing business can be a lonely endeavor.
 We’ve all been there.
 Self imprisoned in our lonely garrets – or more likely behind our laptops.
 Reaching out to the world with our writing but feeling helpless and alone.

 Fear not fellow writers.
 There is hope.
 I’ve recently discovered a wonderful way to overcome the fear and feel connected with the rest of the world.
 Let me introduce you to the benefits of finding yourself a writing mentor.

 To give your confidence a well deserved boost, there’s nothing like having another writer who you respect and admire take an interest in you and your writing.

 Talking (or emailing) someone who has already achieved some of your own goals can be incredibly inspirational – not to mention motivating.
 It’s all about bringing it to life and making the path to success a little clearer.

 The world of publishing is notoriously tough and unfortunately it is still often all about who you know.
 Having a well connected mentor can be a way to gain some introductions.
 But you should never expect this as a given – it’s up to the generosity of your mentor.
 Nor should you forget that all the best contacts won’t overcome a lack of commitment or talent.

 Having access to someone who has already achieved similar goals can be invaluable.
 We all learn from our experiences so why not make the most of someone else’s wisdom rather than re-inventing the wheel yourself.

 A mentor may open you eyes to possibilities you haven’t even dared to dream.

 Hollow flattery can be easier to come by than genuine constructive feedback.
 No one is perfect and we all need to be reminded from time to time.
 If we aren’t made aware of our short comings and what we need to do to improve, we’ll never learn and grow as writers – or as people for that matter.